etherlinkcom/docs/docs/welcome/how-is-etherlink-governed.md

 When a proposal moves to the Promotion period, bakers vote on whether to adopt the proposed kernel update.
 The Promotion period is the same length as the Proposal period.
-To pass, the proposal must meet both of these standards:
+To pass, the proposal must meet both of these requirements:

 - Quorum: A quorum of all of the voting power in the system must vote either "Yea", "Nay", or "Pass."

 - Supermajority: The total voting power of the Yea votes must reach a supermajority.

+The thresholds for these requirements are stored in the governance contract.

 If the proposal reaches both the quorum and supermajority requirements, it moves to the next period.
 In either case, a new Proposal period begins.